Cybersecurity Company and Consultant Insurance

 When buying tech E&O and cyber insurance, you may come across the following terms:

-What other types of insurance coverage do cybersecurity startups need?
+What other types of insurance do cybersecurity companies need?

-• Business owner's policy: A BOP combines general liability coverage with commercial property insurance at a discount.
-It protects against common lawsuits and business property damage.
+• Business owner's policy (BOP) combines general liability coverage with commercial property insurance at a discount.
+It protects against common third-party lawsuits and business property damage.

 Find insurance quotes for cybersecurity companies and consultants